College for Professional Studies

 MS Computer and Information Technology

 School of Computer & Information Science

 NATO is an Alliance of 26 nations that operates on a consensus basis, not a majority basis.
 Thorough and timely information exchange between nations is fundamental to the Business Process.
 Current technology and practices at NATO HQ are inadequate to meet modern-day requirements despite the availability of demonstrated and accredited Cross-Domain technology solutions.
 This lack of integration between networks is getting more complicated with time, as nations continue to invest in IT and ignore the requirements for inter-networked gateways.
 This contributes to inefficiencies, fostering an atmosphere where shortcuts are taken in order to get the job done.
 The author recommends that NATO HQ should improve its presence on the Internet, building on the desired tenets of availability and security.

 © Wade Alarie

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Alarie, Wade, "Information Sharing Solutions for Nato Headquarters" (2008).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 90.